Your Military Rights

 What is Expected of You

 As a member of the United States Armed Forces, you are subject to certain constraints and are held to higher standards in many ways than you would be as an average civilian.
 This does not mean, however, that you waived your civil rights the moment when you enlisted in the military.
-On the contrary, military service members who stand accused of crimes enjoy the same legal rights and protections which they fight to defend for the rest of the country, and in many cases it is only these rights which stand between them and a future of demotion, confinement, dishonorable discharge and living the rest of their lives with the stigma of having a criminal record.
+On the contrary, military service members who stand accused of crimes enjoy the same legal rights and protections which they fight to defend for the rest of the country, and in many cases it is only these rights which stand between them and a future of confinement, punitive discharge and living the rest of their lives with the stigma of having a criminal record.

 Speak with a Military Criminal Defense Lawyer

 Your rights include the right to refuse to give consent to a search which is not based upon probable cause or a warrant, to terminate an interrogation at any time and to consult with an attorney and have an attorney present with you during questioning.
 Choosing an experienced military criminal attorney who served on active duty with the U.S. Army JAG Corps can be extremely beneficial for your case.
 In today's military, any state or federal criminal conviction can be cause for an administrative separation action, which can result in a discharge characterization of "other than honorable."
-Many civilian lawyers mistakenly think that a deferral, of first-offender disposition, of a criminal charge will not affect a service member's military status.
+Many civilian lawyers mistakenly think that a deferral, or first-offender disposition of a criminal charge will not affect a service member's military status.
 Attorneys at our firm understand, however, that the military considers deferral or first-offender status to be the equivalent of a conviction for the purposes of administrative separation action.

 In many cases, a service member's outstanding military career record can be utilized to secure a more-favorable result.
 For a more complete discussion of your rights as a service member, read our guide, Advice for Military Suspects.
 Then, contact our office for a confidential consultation with an attorney from our team so that we can listen to your side of the story and begin working on a strategy for defending you!